 Isabelle’s plans suddenly go array when the pair become trapped in Jack’s home by a giant stalk bursting through the floorboards.
 With the princess in danger, Jack sets off to rescue her, fighting unexpected enemies and secrets in the journey to return her to her throne.

 To be honest, the first ten minutes of the movie underwhelm.
 While I like it fine, a “spark” is missing.
 Where’s the adventure?
 The excitement?
-It may not be the most familiar story in my repertoire but I figured that anything that involves a young man climbing up a beanstalk deserves (or demands) more than the script puts in.
-It isn’t long after that Isabelle is whisked into the sky and Jack is left with a knock on the head for his troubles.
+It may not be the most familiar story in my repertoire but anything that involves a young man climbing up a beanstalk deserves (or demands) more than the script puts in.
+It isn’t long after this that someone whisks Isabelle into the sky and Jack gets a knock on the head for his troubles.
 Most of the film unfolds in the “forbidden land” where the giants roam.
 Even once the adventure starts rolling, the speed doesn’t amp up.
 Or not as expected.

 There is still lots of entertainment value at play, which makes us wonder if Jack will succeed to save a friend or if he’ll smuggle Isabelle out.
 Even with all these moving pieces, things play conservative.
-Fortunately Jack’s character is written really well.
+Fortunately Jack’s character is a character who’s well developed.
 He starts out as a farmer with no expectations, and he becomes a noble hero.
 This compels the script to betterment, especially considering it had to splice the story to share part of its principle with a female character, one that originally had no female counterpart.

 Perhaps what this movie does best is the humor.
 It’s fun, and inject this magic in all the right places; some of which is likely spontaneous.
 The cast also impresses.
-I think I can safely say Hoult is quickly become one of my favorite silver screen actors.
+It’s safe to say Hoult has become one of my favorite silver screen actors.
 I saw him play “dead” (Warm Bodies), and step comfortably into the role of a beastly superhero (X-Men).
 Now I enjoy his take on an iconic titular character.
 Though it’s not as prevalent as a storybook, the romantics between Jack and Isabelle is sweet.
 I like the actress’ who plays Isabelle; her fragile beauty and acting suit the part.
 Ewan McGregor and Stanly Tucci also appear.

 In short, this is a delightful little adventure.